WinterAlexander/NewX/README.md

 Current sprites of the game are completely random.
-Some have been taken from google, others have been draw from friends I even made some by myself. <b>IF ANY RESOURCE USED BY MY GAME IS VIOLATING YOUR COPYRIGHTS, PLEASE CONTACT ME AND I'LL REMOVE THE ILLEGAL MATERIAL IMMEDIATLY.</b>
+Some have been taken from google, others have been draw from friends I even made some by myself. <b>IF ANY RESOURCE USED BY MY GAME IS VIOLATING YOUR COPYRIGHTS, PLEASE CONTACT ME AND I'LL REMOVE THE ILLEGAL MATERIAL AS SOON AS POSSIBLE.</b>

 Some links:

 Atramento 0.2.1: https://dl.dropboxusercontent.com/u/65019675/Atramento%200.2.1.jar

 Atramento 0.2: https://dl.dropboxusercontent.com/u/65019675/Atramento%200.2.jar

-Coureur des Prairies: https://dl.dropboxusercontent.com/u/65019675/Coureur%20des%20Prairies.jar Coureur des Prairies Gameplay video: https://www.youtube.com/watch?v=oB-J-SdRUlQ
+Coureur des Prairies: https://dl.dropboxusercontent.com/u/65019675/Coureur%20des%20Prairies.jar

+Coureur des Prairies Gameplay video: https://www.youtube.com/watch?v=oB-J-SdRUlQ

-Please do not spam download my game because dropbox will be angry at me :( Thanks for reading, have a good day !
+Please do not spam download my game else dropbox will be angry at me :( Thanks for reading, have a good day !